 Rod Elliott (ESP)

-The original preamp (Project 02) shown on these project pages is basically a good design, but in the interests of improved quality and reduced "frills" this new version will fill or exceed most expectations.
-The quality comes largely from the use of one of the nicest sounding opamps available, the Texas Instruments/ Burr Brown OPA2134.
+The original preamp (Project 02) shown on these project pages is basically a good design, but in the interests of improved quality and reduced 'frills' this new version will fill or exceed most expectations.
+The quality comes largely from the use of one of the nicest opamps available, the Signetics NE5534 or Texas Instruments/ Burr Brown OPA2134.

-Although a conventional voltage feedback device, this opamp has few peers for sound quality, and I decided that it was time to make a PCB available.
+Although a conventional voltage feedback device, these opamps have few peers for sound quality, and I decided that it was time to make a PCB available.
 Capacitors in the audio path have been reduced to the minimum, and for those who want to, polypropylene caps can be used instead of the polyester types specified.
 Because of the very small PCB, these must mount off-board, but this will present few difficulties.